pganssle-talks/tdp-2018-dateutil-talk/extras/proposal.md

 *(Sections and key points of the talk meant to give the program committee an overview.)*

 - General Overview [Total: 1m]
-    - What's so tough about datetimes?
+    - What's so tough about date and time?
 (1m)
 - Time Zones [Total: 8m30s]  [Running total: 9m30s]
     - Introduction to time zones (1m)
         * Daylight savings times, utc offsets and the basics